Chart Color Schemes

 Lake Munmorah - Mannering Park ranks among the oldest 10% of areas nationwide

-The median age in Lake Munmorah - Mannering Park is 52, which is significantly higher than Greater Sydney's figure of 37 and the national norm of 38.
-The 75-84 age group constitutes 15.4% of the population, compared to Greater Sydney's figure and well above the national average of 6%.
-Post-2021 Census data shows that the 75-84 age group grew from 13.4% to 15.4%, while the 85+ cohort increased from 3.5% to 4.7%.
-Conversely, the 45-54 cohort declined from 10.5% to 8.7% and the 65-74 group dropped from 16.7% to 15.1%.
-By 2041, Lake Munmorah - Mannering Park is expected to see notable shifts in its age composition, with the 85+ group projected to grow by 99%, reaching 1,030 from 518.
-The aging population dynamic is clear, with those aged 65 and above comprising all of the projected growth, while declines are projected for the 45-54 and 65-74 cohorts.
+Lake Munmorah - Mannering Park has a median age of 52, which is significantly higher than Greater Sydney's figure of 37 and the national norm of 38.
+The 75-84 age group constitutes 15.4% of its population, compared to Greater Sydney's figure, while the 25-34 cohort makes up 8.4%.
+Nationally, the 75-84 age group comprises 6.0%.
+According to post-2021 Census data, the 75 to 84 age group has grown from 13.4% to 15.4%, and the 85+ cohort has increased from 3.5% to 4.7%.
+Conversely, the 45 to 54 cohort has declined from 10.5% to 8.7%, and the 65 to 74 group has dropped from 16.7% to 15.1%.
+By 2041, Lake Munmorah - Mannering Park is expected to see notable shifts in its age composition.
+The 85+ group is projected to grow by 99%, reaching 1,030 people from 518.
+This growth will be driven entirely by the aging population dynamic, with those aged 65 and above comprising all of the projected growth.
+Conversely, population declines are projected for the 45 to 54 and 65 to 74 cohorts.